DanielG9d9/btc_piDisplay/readme.md

     git clone https://github.com/DanielG9d9/btc_piDisplay.git # This will clone the repository to the directory you run the command from.

 3. Navigate to the repository folder you just created:
-    - If you are not starting from the line above you may need to 'cd' from root `cd /home/$USER/Documents/btc_piDisplay # Replace $USER with your user profile name.`
+    - If you are not starting from the line above you may need to 'cd' from root `cd /home/$USER/Documents/btc_piDisplay # No need to replace $USER with your user profile name.`
     ```bash
     cd btc_piDisplay/
 4. Run the install.sh file.